QuickPay/quickpay-php-client/README.md

 ======================

 `quickpay-php-client` is a official client for [QuickPay API](http://tech.quickpay.net/api).
-The Quickpay API enables you to accept payments in a secure and reliable manner.
+The QuickPay API enables you to accept payments in a secure and reliable manner.
 This package currently support QuickPay `v10` api.

 ## Installation
-Upload `quickpay.php` and `/quickpay/` to your web space.
+Upload `/QuickPay/` to your web space.

 ## Usage